Logo BusinessBecause - The business school voice

 BusinessBecause

 Stanford is looking for only the best MBA candidates with strong GMAT scores.
-In 2020, from 7,324 applicants, only 651 students made the cut.
-Most scored 700+ on the GMAT.
+According Stanford's MBA class profile of 2026, out of 7295 applicants, only 424 students made the cut.
+Most scored 700+ on the GMAT

 While there is no official minimum GMAT score requirement for Stanford, it’s pretty clear that GMAT scores are an important factor in applications.

-At well over 700, the Stanford average GMAT is higher than most other top business schools—Harvard's median GMAT score is 730.
+The Stanford average GMAT is higher than most other top business schools.
+Its closest competition is Harvard, whose median GMAT score is 740.

-This means Stanford accepted at least one student with a 610 GMAT test score (considered relatively low) all the way up to 790 (the maximum GMAT score is 800).
+This means Stanford accepted at least one student with a 540 GMAT test score (considered relatively low) all the way up to 790.
+A 790 GMAT score hits the 100th percentile, a perfect or near-perfect score.
+The maximum score in the latest GMAT exam is 805.

 Note that you will need to have your scores before submitting your application and Stanford will look at the component scores (i.e. your GMAT quantitative and verbal scores) along with your total score.

-As the GMAT is valid for five years, you should start preparing for the test well in advance, to get the best score you are capable of.
+As your GMAT score is valid for five years, you should start preparing for the test well in advance, to get the best score you are capable of.
+If you took the GMAT exam before the changes that came into effect in February 2024, don't worry: your test scores are still valid.
+To understand your score's competitiveness compared to scores on the latest GMAT, check this concordance table.

 Should you apply to Stanford?